A global virtual event dedicated to the latest heart failure treatment strategies to support better patient outcomes

 Session 4 – Managing Cardiomyopathy in HF

-• Differential Diagnosis – Rodney Falk
+• Differential Diagnosis – Arnt Kristen

 • Management of Cardiac Amyloidosis – Marianna Fontana